Obstructive sleep apnea: Pathophysiology

 The transition from wakefulness to sleep (REM sleep or NREM sleep) is associated with a reduction in upper-airway muscle tone.
 During REM sleep, the muscle tone of the throat and neck, as well as that of the vast majority of skeletal muscles, is almost completely relaxed.
-This allows the tongue and soft palate/oropharynx to relax, reducing airway patency and potentially impeding or completely obstructing the flow of air into the lungs during inspiration, resulting in reduced respiratory ventilation.
+This allows the tongue and soft palate/oropharynx to relax, reducing airway patency and potentially impeding or completely obstructing air flow into the lungs during inspiration, resulting in reduced respiratory ventilation.
 If reductions in ventilation are associated with sufficiently low blood-oxygen levels or with sufficiently high breathing efforts against an obstructed airway, neurological mechanisms may trigger a sudden interruption of sleep, called a neurological arousal.
 This arousal can cause an individual to gasp for air and awaken.
 These arousals rarely result in complete awakening but can have a significant negative effect on the restorative quality of sleep.
 In significant cases of OSA, one consequence is sleep deprivation resulting from the repetitive disruption and recovery of sleep activity.
 This sleep interruption in Stage 3 NREM sleep (also called slow-wave sleep) and in REM sleep can interfere with normal growth patterns, healing, and immune response, especially in children and young adults.

-The fundamental cause of OSA is a blocked upper airway, usually behind the tongue and epiglottis, whereby the otherwise patent airway, in an erect and awake patient, collapses when the patient lies on his or her back and loses muscle tone upon entering deep sleep.
+The fundamental cause of OSA is a blocked upper airway, usually behind the tongue and epiglottis, whereby the otherwise patent airway, in an erect, awake patient, collapses when the patient lies on his or her back and loses muscle tone upon entering deep sleep.

-At the beginning of sleep, a patient is in light sleep, and there is no loss of tone in the throat muscles.
+At the beginning of sleep, a patient is in light sleep with no loss of tone in the throat muscles.
 Airflow is laminar and soundless.
-As the upper airway collapse progresses, the obstruction becomes increasingly apparent by the initiation of noisy breathing as air turbulence increases, followed by gradually louder snoring as a Venturi effect forms through the ever-narrowing air passage.
-The patient's blood-oxygen saturation gradually falls until cessation of sleep noises, signifying total airway obstruction of airflow, which may last for several minutes.
+As the upper airway collapses, the obstruction becomes increasingly apparent with the initiation of noisy breathing as air turbulence increases, followed by gradually louder snoring as a Venturi effect forms through the ever-narrowing air passage.
+The patient's blood-oxygen saturation gradually falls until sleep noise stops, signifying total airway obstruction.
+This may last for several minutes.

 Eventually, the patient must at least partially awaken from deep sleep into light sleep, automatically regaining general muscle tone.
 This switch from deep to light to deep sleep can be recorded using ECT monitors.
 In light sleep, muscle tone is near normal, the airway spontaneously opens, normal noiseless breathing resumes, and blood oxygen saturation rises.
-Eventually, the patient reenters deep sleep, upper airway tone is again lost, the patient enters the various levels of noisy breathing, and the airway blockage returns.
+Eventually, the patient reenters deep sleep, upper airway tone is lost, the patient enters the various levels of noisy breathing, and airway blockage returns.

-The cycle of muscle tone loss and restoration, coinciding with periods of deep and light sleep, repeats throughout the patient's period of sleep.
+The cycle of muscle tone loss and restoration, coinciding with periods of deep and light sleep, repeats throughout the patient's sleep period.
 The number of apnoea and hypopnoea episodes during any given hour is counted and given a score.
 If a patient has an average of five or more episodes per hour, mild OSA may be confirmed.
 An average of 30 or more episodes per hour indicates severe OSA.